Antimony trioxide

 Antimony(III) oxide is the inorganic compound with the formula Sb_{2}O_{3}.
 It is the most important commercial compound of antimony.
 It is found in nature as the minerals valentinite and senarmontite.
-Like most polymeric oxides, Sb_{2}O_{3} dissolves in aqueous solutions with hydrolysis.
 A mixed arsenic-antimony oxide occurs in nature as the very rare mineral stibioclaudetite.

 Production and properties

 Global production of antimony(III) oxide in 2012 was 130,000 tonnes, an increase from 112,600 tonnes in 2002.
 China produces the largest share followed by US/Mexico, Europe, Japan and South Africa and other countries (2%).

 As of 2010, antimony(III) oxide was produced at four sites in the EU.
 It is produced via two routes, re-volatilizing of crude antimony(III) oxide and by oxidation of antimony metal.

 Oxidation of antimony metal dominates in Europe.
 Several processes for the production of crude antimony(III) oxide or metallic antimony from virgin material.
 The choice of process depends on the composition of the ore and other factors.
 Typical steps include mining, crushing and grinding of ore, sometimes followed by froth flotation and separation of the metal using pyrometallurgical processes (smelting or roasting) or in a few cases (e.g. when the ore is rich in precious metals) by hydrometallurgical processes.
 These steps do not take place in the EU but closer to the mining location.